-Read our article on All you need to know about the Paine Grande refugio
+Read our article on what to know about the Paine Grande refugio.

 Day 4: Paine Grande to Grey Lodge (3.5 hours, 11 km, 200m ascent, 185m descent)

-Highlight: You will see views of the Grey Lake and small icebergs before the grand finale views of the massive Glacier Grey.
+Highlight: You will see views of Grey Lake and small icebergs before the grand finale views of the massive Grey Glacier.

 Watch out for the huge gusts of wind coming at you from the front.
-Once you reach the Grey campsite it is about a 15 minute walk from there to the Glacier Grey lookout point.
+Once you reach Refugio Grey it's about a 10 minute walk from there to the Grey Glacier lookout point.
 You don't want to miss it!

-Read our article on All you need to know about the Grey refugio
+Read our article on what to know about the Grey refugio.

 Day 5: Grey to Paine Grande (3 hours, 11 km, 185 ascent, 200 m descent) & back to Puerto Natales